 This Chilli mussels recipe uses a small amount of saffron, the ultimate spice used in Spanish cuisine.

 I was fortunate to return to Spain in 2019 and eat seafood up and down the coast, which was the inspiration for so many dishes I've made.

-Some of my favorite meals from Spain were actually in Madrid.
-Although it's not coastal it is one of the best food meccas I've ever visited for seafood, traditional and new Spanish cuisine.
+Some of my favourite meals from Spain were actually in Madrid.
+Although it's not coastal it is one of the best food meccas I've ever visited for seafood, and traditional and new Spanish cuisine.

 Ingredients and Variations

-- Saffron: It's commonly used in Mediterannean, Asian, and European cuisine.
+- Saffron: It's commonly used in Mediterranean, Asian, and European cuisine.
 It's a staple ingredient for paella and it's also one of the most expensive spices in the world.